josephsl/wintenApps/readme.md

 ## Microsoft Edge

 * Notifications such as file downloads are now announced.
-* Note that overall support is experimental at this point (you should not use Edge as your primary browser for a while).
+* Edge support is a work in progress.

 ## Settings